 In the Old Catholic Church, there are three (3) simple and effective ways to confess your sins and receive the Lord’s forgiveness,… either one will work just fine:

-- Personally,… with a repentant heart, confess your sins directly to God wherever you are (sooner is always better than later).
+- Personally,… with a repentant heart and a purpose of amendment, confess your sins directly to God wherever you are (sooner is always better than later).

 - In Community,… (together with others),… quietly confess your sins to God at Mass during the General Confession Prayer (the Penitential Rite), prior to Communion.